Chiefs, Edwards-Helaire run away with 26-17 win over Bills

 Chiefs: WR Sammy Watkins did not play after hurting his hamstring last week.

 Bills: Buffalo’s defensive struggles led to a line shakeup with DE Trent Murphy and DT Harrison Phillips inactive.
-They were replaced by Bryan Cox and Justin Zimmer, who were elevated from the practice squad earlier in the day.
+They were replaced by Zimmer and Bryan Cox, who were elevated from the practice squad earlier in the day.

 UP NEXT